sparkle-project/sparkle-project.github.io/documentation/sparkle-cli/index.md

  --probe
     Probe for updates.
 Check if any updates are available but do not install.
     An exit status of 0 is returned if a new update is available.
+ --allow-major-upgrades
+    Allows probing and installing major upgrades.
+Without passing this, an exit status of 2 is returned if a major upgrade is found.
+ --channels
+    List of allowed Sparkle channels to look for updates in.
+By default, only the default channel is used.
  --feed-url
     URL for appcast feed.
 This URL will be used for the feed instead of the one in the bundle's Info.plist or in the bundle's user defaults.